nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The application distinguishes between the following button press types:

-* Short -- Button pressed for less than 0.5 seconds.
+* Short - Button pressed for less than 0.5 seconds.
-* Standard -- Button pressed for more than 0.5 seconds, but less than 5 seconds.
+* Standard - Button pressed for more than 0.5 seconds, but less than 5 seconds.
-* Long -- Button pressed for more than 5 seconds.
+* Long - Button pressed for more than 5 seconds.
-* Double -- Button pressed twice in quick succession.
+* Double - Button pressed twice in quick succession.

 The peer operation states provide visual feedback through LEDs (if the device has LEDs).
 Each of the states is represented by separate LED color and effect.
-The LED colors and effects are described in the :file:`led_state_def.h` file located in the board-specific directory in the application configuration folder.
+The LED colors and effects are described in the :file:`led_state_def.h` file located in the board-specific directory in the application configuration directory.

 The assignments of hardware interface elements depend on the device type.